Burlington Downtown Launches New Vinyl Window Campaign

 To date, there are three installations, 409 Brant St. (former Elizabeth Interiors,) Village Square, behind Village Cigar Company & Barbershop and 390 Pearl Street.
 (Pine and Pearl).

-“We are looking to expand the vinyl campaign to commercial and office within our downtown boundaries“, states (David Hayward, Chair, would be my choice).
+“We are looking to expand the vinyl campaign to commercial and office within our downtown boundaries“, states (David Hayward, Chair).
 “Our campaign will work to remind potential landowners and tenants of one more reason to locate within Downtown Burlington.”